1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment includes endoscopic, medical, and surgical approaches:

-• Iron supplementation: Oral or intravenous iron to correct iron-deficiency anemia from chronic GI blood loss.
+• Iron supplementation: Iron can be administered orally or intravenously to correct iron-deficiency anemia caused by chronic gastrointestinal blood loss.

-• Blood transfusions: Packed red blood cells for patients with significant acute or chronic bleeding and low hemoglobin levels.
+• Blood transfusions: Packed red blood cells are given to patients experiencing acute or chronic bleeding or those with low hematocrit.

-• Hormone therapy: Estrogen-progesterone regimens in select patients to reduce the frequency and severity of bleeding episodes.
+• Hormone treatment: Selective estrogen-progesterone therapy in patients to reduce the frequency and intensity of bleeding events.

-• Surgical resection: Removal of the affected bowel segment when endoscopic treatments fail to control persistent or recurrent bleeding.
+• Surgical resection: Removal of the affected bowel segment when persistent or recurrent bleeding is not controlled by endoscopic treatments.

-• Surveillance and follow-up: Regular endoscopic exams or imaging studies to monitor for recurrence and guide repeat therapy.
+• Observation and follow-up: Direct endoscopic observation or imaging studies are performed periodically to monitor recurrence and guide subsequent treatment.

 Why Choose GastroDoxs?